New EnglandFarm Guide

 Do I need reservations?

 Some farms use reservations, tickets, or timed entry on busy days.
-Others are first-come, first-served, so a flexible route helps.
+Others are first-come, first-served.
+A loose route with a backup stop keeps the day easy.

 Can I bring my dog?